VictoriaMetrics/vmctl/README.md

     -s Whether to run in silent mode.
 If set to true no confirmation prompts will appear. (default: false)
 ```

-### Decimal places
+### Significant figures

-`vmctl` allows to limit the number of [significant decimal places](https://en.wikipedia.org/wiki/Significant_figures)
+`vmctl` allows to limit the number of [significant figures](https://en.wikipedia.org/wiki/Significant_figures)
 before importing.
-For example, average value for response size is `102.342305` bytes and it has 9 significant figures.
+For example, the average value for response size is `102.342305` bytes and it has 9 significant figures.
-If you ask a human to pronounce this value then with high probability value will be rounded to first 4 or 5 significant
+If you ask a human to pronounce this value then with high probability value will be rounded to first 4 or 5 figures
-figures because the rest aren't really that important to mention.
-In most of cases, such high precision is too much.
+because the rest aren't really that important to mention.
+In most cases, such a high precision is too much.
 Moreover, such values may be just a result of [floating point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic),
 create a [false precision](https://en.wikipedia.org/wiki/False_precision) and result into bad compression ratio
 according to [information theory](https://en.wikipedia.org/wiki/Information_theory).

-The `--vm-decimal-places` flag allows to limit the number of significant figures.
-It takes no effect if set to 0 (by default),
+The `--vm-significant-figures` flag allows to limit the number of significant figures.
+It takes no effect if set
-but set `--vm-decimal-places=5` and `102.342305` will be rounded to `102.34`.
-Such value will have much higher compression
+to 0 (by default), but set `--vm-significant-figures=5` and `102.342305` will be rounded to `102.34`.
+Such value will
-ratio comparing to previous one and will save some extra disk space after migration.
-The most common case for using
+have much higher compression ratio comparing to previous one and will save some extra disk space after the migration.
-this flag is to reduce number of significant figures for timeseries storing aggregation results such as `average`,
+The most common case for using this flag is to reduce number of significant figures for time series storing aggregation
-`rate`, etc.
+results such as `average`, `rate`, etc.